 There are many components to light and we humans can only observe a very narrow band of it with our naked eyes.
 We call this very narrow band the “visible light spectrum” for that very reason.
-You may be familiar with some of the other wavelengths of light listed below like X-rays and FM or AM radio, however, today we’re looking at only visible light and infra-red rays.
+You may be familiar with some of the other wavelengths of light listed below like X-rays and FM or AM radio, however, today we’re starting by looking only at visible light and infra-red rays.

 You can experience light from many different sources.
 Spend the next 5min brainstorming in class where you might find sources of visible light energy.